Fiction Editing Services and Rates

 Blurbies: $50 flat fee

-Now that you have a completed, editing manuscript, the next step is publishing.
-If you will be self-publishing, I can format your manuscript to be compatible with Amazon’s Kindle Direct Publishing and Smashwords “Meatgrinder”.
+If you will be self-publishing, I can format your manuscript to be compatible with Amazon’s Kindle Direct Publishing system, and Smashwords “Meatgrinder”.
 If you choose another publishing system, your manuscript should have no issues meeting their standards.

 eBook formatting, any length: $50 flat fee

 Are you ready to take the discussion to email and tell me about your manuscript?
 Drop me a line and let’s discuss your needs.